PoeticThemes/ghost-for-theme-creators/README.md

 3. Open `http://localhost` on your web browser and start developing.

 For a real example check the ***docker-compose.yml*** file in the [Boo for Ghost](https://github.com/PoeticThemes/boo) theme.

+# How to request more tests
+Simply [open a new issue here](https://github.com/PoeticThemes/ghost-for-theme-creators/issues/new) and exmplain the test you want to implement with as much details as possible.